-'Alda Pio Gambara and Regime Change in Brescia during the Italian Wars', in Alexander Lee and Brian Maxson (eds), The Culture and Politics of Regime Change in Italy, c.1494-c.1559 (Routledge, forthcoming in 2022)
+'Alda Pio Gambara and Regime Change in Brescia during the Italian Wars', in Alexander Lee and Brian Maxson (eds), The Culture and Politics of Regime Change in Italy, c.1494-c.1559 (Routledge, 2022)

-'Gender, War, and the State: The Military Management of Alda Pio Gambara during the Italian Wars', in Stephen Bowd, Sarah Cockram, and John Gagné (eds), Shadow Agents of Renaissance War: Suffering, Supporting, and Supplying Conflict in Italy and Beyond (Amsterdam University Press, forthcoming in 2022/3)
+'Gender, War, and the State: The Military Management of Alda Pio Gambara during the Italian Wars', in Stephen Bowd, Sarah Cockram, and John Gagné (eds), Shadow Agents of Renaissance War: Suffering, Supporting, and Supplying Conflict in Italy and Beyond (Amsterdam University Press, 2022)

 'Mass Murder in Sacks during the Italian Wars, 1494-1559', in Trevor Dean and Kate Lowe (eds), Murder in Renaissance Italy (Cambridge University Press, 2017)

 'Prudential Friendship and Religious Reform: Vittoria Colonna and Gasparo Contarini', in A Companion to Vittoria Colonna, ed.
 Abigail Brundin, Tatiana Crivelli Speciale and Maria Serena Sapegno (Brill, 2016), 349-70

 ‘Tales from Trent: The Construction of “Saint” Simon in Manuscript and Print, 1475-1511’, in Alison Frazier (ed.), The Saint between Manuscript and Print: Authors, editors, publishers, readers and the phenomena of sanctity on the Italian peninsula, 1300-1600 (Toronto University Press, 2015), 183-218